 Purpose and features

 Another major difference to the IOTA 2.0 DevNet is Shimmer's persistent ledger.
-Unlike the IOTA 2.0 DevNet, the Shimmer network is not designed as a controlled-environment testnet, but a real, decentralized network.
+Unlike the IOTA 2.0 DevNet, the Shimmer network is not designed as a controlled-environment testnet but as a real, decentralized network.
 The Shimmer ledger state is not reset whenever major upgrades are made available.
-Due to that, it allows for the validation of new modules in a real-life scenario and the token to be listed on cryptocurrency exchanges.
+Because of that, it enables the validation of new modules in a real-life scenario and a token to be listed on cryptocurrency exchanges.

 Over time, the Shimmer network and its features might slightly deviate from the IOTA 2.0 DevNet.
 Shimmer for example has an inflationary token supply, whereas the IOTA DevNet (and IOTA mainnet) do not.
 After all modules and features necessary for the eventual Cordicide of the IOTA mainnet have been validated through the Shimmer network, Shimmer is expected to continue to live a life of its own, potentially focusing on different use cases than the IOTA mainnet.